-While Audit Logs track user actions, System Logs capture the technical heartbeat of the Proxus platform.
-This stream aggregates logs from the backend API, edge gateways, actors, and integration points.
+While Audit Logs track user actions, System Logs collect platform events from the backend API, edge gateways, actors, and integration points.

 Accessing Logs